Moduli spaces of sheaves on Fano threefolds and K3 surfaces of genus 9: Studying and its restriction

-is a blow-up of $\Pic^2(\Gamma)$ along a curve isomorphic to the Hilbert scheme $\calH_1^0(X)$ of lines contained in $X$, and the exceptional divisor consists of the sheaves in $\calM_X$ which are not globally generated.
+which is a blow-up of $\Pic^2(\Gamma)$ along a subvariety isomorphic to the Hilbert scheme of lines in $X$.
+The exceptional divisor of $\varphi$ consists of the sheaves in $\calM_X(2,1,7)$ which are not globally generated. \end{theorem}